sbuergers/sustainable-recipe-recommender-website/README.md

 1. estimating the environmental impact of recipes based on [scientific data](https://science.sciencemag.org/content/360/6392/987), and
 2. recommending sustainable recipes similar to the ones you already like.

-To get started, simply type a recipe idea in the search bar.
-Or, if you already have a recipe in mind, copy-paste the recipe-specific url or the recipe title in the search bar to immediately get recommendations.
-All recipes are taken from www.epicurious.com and for full recipe instructions you are directed to the original post.

-Currently, sustainable recipe recommender is in its alpha version, and I plan to add additional functionality such as creating one's own cookbook and improving recommendations based on personal preferences.

 # Estimating greenhouse gas emissions of recipes
 The idea for sustainable recipe recommender is heavily inspired by an excellent article on [ourworldindata.org](https://ourworldindata.org/environmental-impacts-of-food), by Hannah Ritchie and Max Roser.
 The article summarizes and reviews the implications of the findings from a 2018 paper published in Science that assesses the life-cycle environmental impact of approximately 90% of the world's food production (Poore & Nemecek, 2018).
 Both the [paper](https://science.sciencemag.org/content/360/6392/987) and [data](https://science.sciencemag.org/content/360/6392/987/tab-figures-data) are freely available online.